hmae/Samples/art/readme.md

-# customize pixels throw numpy
+# customize pixels through numpy
 simple script to work on numpy 3d-array by modify it's values by color values